Frequently Asked Questions

 During the negotiation phase a payment calendar will be included in the Sub-Grantee Agreement that will be signed by the selected teams and the REACH coordinator.
 As a general rule, there will be no pre-financing, but payments will be divided through milestones across the different phases.

-2.26.
-Do I have to keep track of my expenses for justifying the costs?
+2.28.
+Do I have to keep track of my expenses to justify the costs?

 Not for this project.
 Payments are a flat rate, which are released if some conditions are met (check the guidelines).
 Some examples: